 “Could you learn to coexist?”

-“Well sometimes people fascinate like this when they have a lack of closure.”
-She nodded.
-“And the most healthy way to approach a case like yours is to,” he struggled for the right words as if he didn’t do this all day, “find that closure.
+“And the most healthy way to approach a case like yours is to …” He struggled for the right words as if he didn’t do this all day.
+“Find that closure.
 Which can be hard.
-Especially if one is dealing with death; severe loss can”— She woke up in Idris’ car, but this wasn’t a regurgitation, she hadn’t been swallowed.
+Especially if one is dealing with death.
+Severe loss can …” She woke up in Idris’s car, but this wasn’t a regurgitation.
+She hadn’t been swallowed.

 “Turn left, Idris.
-To their tennis match.”
+To the tennis match.”
 She felt prepared.

-She left to pee.
-When she lived down the street, she belonged to this club, but it had been renovated.
+During the match, she got up to pee.
+When she lived down the street, she had belonged to this club.
 After she moved in with Christopher, she never came back.
 She walked to the end of the hall.
-The back was all glass now, so you could see right out into the marina.
-It’s where she parked her boat when they weren’t threaded along the shore.
+The back of the building was all glass; you could see right out into the marina.
+It’s where she had parked her boat when they weren’t threaded along the shore.
 They got thirsty sitting at the docks.
 They needed to lap up water while the kids lapped up drinks.

-Amber walked out of the bathroom still drying her hands, pushed the glass door, felt breeze.
+Amber walked out of the club’s bathroom still drying her hands, pushed the glass door, felt the breeze.
 The sun was never as bright as the moon.
-She walked along the edge of the dock and examined each boat.
+She walked along the dock and examined each boat.
 A new generation.
-She felt relief her time had passed.
+She felt relieved that her time had passed.
 When she got to the end of the dock, she dove.
-She pierced the bubble into another world hoping there, she could catch him.
+She pierced the bubble into another world, hoping there, she could catch him.

 Christopher blamed Idris for poor monitoring.
-They fished her out like hair from a drain, and her whole body sagged loose.
-She hung above the water demonstrating the process of carcass to angel.
+They fished her out like hair from a drain, and her body sagged loose.
+She hung above the water, demonstrating the transition from carcass to angel.

-For a moment she had found him.
-He was sitting there at the bottom of the water with his fire, so she could catch him.
+For a moment, she had found him.
+He was sitting there underwater with his fire.
+She caught him.
 Using her nails, she carved open his body, so that his skin flapped to both sides.
 She scooped out those dark insides.
-She pulled out intestines, tubes, livers.
+She pulled out intestines, tubes, liver.
 And swam in it.
 Sucked the juice off the bone.
 She dug her fingers in and painted her skin, so when they pulled her out, her body was covered.